sunboman/linkwarden/README.md

 If you want to contribute, Thanks!
 Start by choosing one of our [popular suggestions](https://github.com/linkwarden/linkwarden/issues?q=is%3Aissue%20is%3Aopen%20sort%3Areactions-%2B1-desc), just please stay in touch with [@daniel31x13](https://github.com/daniel31x13) before starting.

+> [!NOTE]
+> Background archiving now supports a Redis-powered queue.
+Set `REDIS_URL` in your environment to enable BullMQ-powered processing; otherwise the system will fall back to the legacy polling flow.

 # Translations

 If you want to help us translate Linkwarden to your language, please check out our [Crowdin page](https://crowdin.com/project/linkwarden) and start translating.
 We would love to have your help!